realworldocaml/book/en/compiler-frontend.md

 ```

 The `ocp-indent` [homepage](https://github.com/OCamlPro/ocp-indent) documents
-how to integrate it with your favourite editor.
+how to integrate it with your favorite editor.
 All the Core libraries are
 formatted using it to ensure consistency, and it's a good idea to do this
 before publishing your own source code online.